linlinger/ST-COS-live-CD/Creating ArchISO.md

 wqy-zenhei 			#a font supports Chinese.
  #Add more packages as you want

-when finish editing the file.
+when you finish editing the file.
 Save your changes.

 3) Users and passwords